 I know there have been some commercial bacon jam products available on the market, and I've tried them.
 Good as they are - the homemade is better by miles.
 Now, what are you supposed to do with it?
 Easy - here are the top ten ways to eat bacon jam.

-- The Best Bacon and Eggs Ever - grab a toasted English muffin or a couple of savory waffles, spread with the jam and top with a sunny side up egg.
+- For the best bacon and eggs ever: grab a toasted English muffin or a couple of savory waffles, spread with the jam and top with a sunny side up egg.

 © 2010 Jan Charles